dieharders/ai-text-server/README.md

 ### API Keys and .env variables

-Put your .env file in the base directory alongside the executable.
+Development: Put your .env file in the base directory of the project.

+Installed App: Put your .env file in `_deps` folder in the executable's root directory.

 ## Managing Python dependencies